kartoza/sawps/docs/src/administrator/manual/django-add-data.md

 The administrators will be presented with a form to enter the user's information.
 Here are the fields to fill in:

-1. **Username**: Enter a unique username for the new user.
-It should be 150 characters or fewer and may contain only letters, digits, and the characters '@', '.', '+', '-', and '_'.
+1. **Username**: Administrators should enter a unique username for the new user.
+It should be 150 characters, or less, and may contain only letters, digits, and the characters '@', '.', '+', '-', and '_'.

-2. **Password**: Create a strong password for the user.
+2. **Password**: Administrators should create a strong password for the user.
 The password must meet these criteria:
     - Be at least 12 characters long.
     - Should not resemble the user's personal information.
     - Should not be a commonly used password.